arunmadhusud/LiDAR-RADAR-Fusion-UKF/README.md

 <img src="./media/results.gif" alt="results" width="500"/>

 The green vehicle in the animation represents the ego vehicle, and the blue vehicle represents the tracked object.
+The red spheres above cars represent the (x,y) lidar detection and the purple lines show the radar measurements with the velocity magnitude along the detected angle.
-The red dots represent the LiDAR measurement.
-The green spheres then show the predicted position for the car in the future over a 2 second interval.
+The green spheres then show the predicted position for the car in the future over a 2 second interval and green magnitude arrows shows estimated velocity value and direction.
 The number of green spheres represents the number of positions to interpolate the time interval.

+In this project the motion model used is Constant Turn Rate and Velocity Magnitude (CTRV), which assumes constant velocity and turning rate.
+Since the cars do not have constant turning rates we can see the predicted paths swing around and take a while to correct after the car begins moving straight again.

 The RMSE values for the UKF are also shown in the gif.